 AbtracOnLine allows users to generate invoices and email them directly to their clients.

-This month we’re releasing a change to AbtracOnLine which lets you choose the method by which your emails are sent.
+AbtracOnLine also lets you choose the method by which your emails are sent.

-Why are we making this change?
-It’s important to us that your invoice management and delivery with AbtracOnLine remains reliable, even as the global email environment changes.
-Mail Servers and email ISPs now have more rigid practices to try and shield their users from spam, and we need to adapt Abtrac to ensure your mail isn’t incorrectly bounced or blocked.
+It is important to us that your invoice management and delivery with AbtracOnLine remains reliable, even as the global email environment changes.
+Mail Servers and email ISPs now have more rigid practices to try and shield their users from spam, and we have adapted Abtrac to ensure your mail isn’t incorrectly bounced or blocked.

 Read on for details about :